-The second research direction would follow the IIASA tradition of comparative cross national analysis.
-Through the proposed uniform methodological framework it would be possible to assess technological change in the coal mining industry of different countries, to compare their structural similarities and to single out differences and specifics of technological change in different countries.
-First preliminary analyses performed for the USA, the UK, and the FRG (see e.g. Marchetti and Nakicenovic, 1979, and Grübler, 1987) show encouraging results and could be used in conjunction with the present analysis of the USSR coal mining industry.
+The second research direction would follow the IIASA tradition of comparative cross-national analysis.
+Through the proposed uniform methodological framework, it would be possible to assess technological change in the coal mining industry of different countries, to compare their structural similarities, and to single out differences and specifics of technological change in different countries.
+Preliminary analyses performed for the United States, and United Kingdom, and the Federal Republic of Germany (see, e.g., Marchetti and Nakicenovic [12] and Grübler [8] show encouraging results and could be used in conjunction with the present analysis of the USSR coal-mining industry.

-Finally an assessment of the driving forces and impacts of mechanization in coal mining could be performed.
-Provided sufficient data become available, this could yield a detailed model of the underlying driving forces of technological diffusion and substitution in coal mining.
+Finally, the driving forces and impacts of mechanization in coal mining could be assessed.
+Provided sufficient data became available, this could yield a detailed model of the underlying driving forces of technological diffusion and substitution in coal mining.
 This research direction is especially challenging as one would have to integrate a model of resource depletion to assess the benefits of mechanization.
-All general industry indicators, while showing impressively the impact of mechanization, underestimate in fact the impacts and benefits from this technological diffusion process, as part of the benefits are counterbalanced by the deteriorating geology of the deposits mined.
+All general industry indicators, while showing impressively the impact of mechanization, in fact underestimate the impacts and benefits from this technological diffusion process, as part of the benefits are counterbalanced by the deteriorating geology of the deposits mined.

-It is only through technological change that the coal mining industry can hope to face the challenge of deteriorating geology in striving for economic and safe production of coal, the fossil resource so vital in the historical development of industrialized countries.
+It is only through technological change that the coal-mining industry can hope to face the challenge of deteriorating geology in striving for economic and safe production of coal, the fossil resource so vital in the historical development of industrialized countries.